NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

   Quit
 ```

 Let’s create the JavaScript or TypeScript project and go through these steps to compile, test and deploy the sample contract.
-We recommend using TypeScript, but don't worry if you are not familiar with it, and pick JavaScript.
+We recommend using TypeScript, but if you are not familiar with it just pick JavaScript.

 ### Running tasks